edu-samples/docker_sccache/README.md

 # WIP: Work In Progress: Dockerized sccache (Distributed sccache-dist Mode Only)

 This project aims to simplify the setup of a Docker container running both the sccache scheduler and builder, allowing for distributed compilation locally and across other Docker containers.
 The goal is to facilitate building and caching within Docker's isolation.

+### Main Requirements
+- Run both the scheduler and builder within a single Docker container.
+- Ensure compatibility with both Ubuntu and ArchLinux.
+- Support distributed-only mode without local-only or ephemeral/persistent toggles.
+- Provide a script to manage Docker images and containers.

+### Current Issues
-However, we are currently facing issues with bubblewrap, which is required by sccache but does not function correctly inside a Docker container, even with administrative privileges.
+- **Bubblewrap Requirement**: Bubblewrap is required by sccache but does not function correctly inside a Docker container, even with administrative privileges.
 Attempts to create a shim around bubblewrap to bypass this limitation have been unsuccessful, resulting in overlay errors.

+### Contributions
-The scripts provided in this repository are designed to set up the environment, check configurations, and spin up the necessary services.
-However, due to the bubblewrap issue, the setup is not yet fully operational.
-We welcome contributions from anyone who can help resolve this issue, either through a pull request or by opening an issue with suggestions.
+- We welcome contributions from anyone who can help resolve the bubblewrap issue.
+Please open an issue or submit a pull request with suggestions or solutions.

-We are aware that sccache can use the "docker" type, but our understanding is that this runs the scheduler and main server outside of Docker, spinning up Docker containers as needed.
-Our goal is to maintain everything within Docker's isolation.
+- Check other branches for alternative approaches we have tried.
+If you have ideas on how to build on these, please explore them.

+Please ensure any changes align with the [REQUIREMENTS.md](REQUIREMENTS.md) document and update it if necessary.

 # Dockerized sccache (Distributed Mode Only)